Waste Management (NYSE:WM) PT Raised to $144.00

-Waste Management (NYSE:WM) had its price objective boosted by Raymond James from $125.00 to $144.00 in a research note issued on Monday, Analyst Price Targets reports.
-The firm presently has an “outperform” rating on the business services provider’s stock.
-Raymond James’ price objective would suggest a potential upside of 7.10% from the stock’s current price.
+Waste Management (NYSE:WM) had its target price lifted by equities researchers at Raymond James from $125.00 to $144.00 in a research report issued to clients and investors on Monday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the business services provider’s stock.
+Raymond James’ price target would indicate a potential upside of 6.77% from the company’s previous close.

-WM has been the subject of a number of other reports.
-The Goldman Sachs Group started coverage on shares of Waste Management in a research note on Wednesday, April 7th.
-They set a “buy” rating and a $145.00 price objective for the company.
-Morgan Stanley reduced their price target on shares of Waste Management from $122.00 to $121.00 and set an “equal weight” rating for the company in a research report on Thursday, February 25th.
-Finally, Robert W. Baird lowered shares of Waste Management from an “outperform” rating to a “neutral” rating and reduced their price target for the stock from $128.00 to $122.00 in a research report on Tuesday, February 16th.
-Two investment analysts have rated the stock with a sell rating, five have given a hold rating and six have assigned a buy rating to the company.
-Waste Management has a consensus rating of “Hold” and an average price target of $122.58.
+Other equities analysts have also recently issued reports about the company.
+Morgan Stanley cut their target price on Waste Management from $122.00 to $121.00 and set an “equal weight” rating on the stock in a report on Thursday, February 25th.
+Robert W. Baird cut Waste Management from an “outperform” rating to a “neutral” rating and cut their target price for the stock from $128.00 to $122.00 in a report on Tuesday, February 16th.
+Finally, The Goldman Sachs Group assumed coverage on Waste Management in a research report on Tuesday, April 13th.
+They issued a “buy” rating and a $145.00 price target for the company.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and six have issued a buy rating to the stock.
+Waste Management presently has an average rating of “Hold” and a consensus price target of $122.58.

-In other news, EVP Charles C. Boettcher sold 2,891 shares of Waste Management stock in a transaction dated Monday, March 29th.
-The stock was sold at an average price of $130.00, for a total transaction of $375,830.00.
-Following the transaction, the executive vice president now owns 22,373 shares in the company, valued at approximately $2,908,490.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CFO Devina A. Rankin sold 17,603 shares of Waste Management stock in a transaction dated Thursday, March 4th.
-The shares were sold at an average price of $115.00, for a total value of $2,024,345.00.
-Following the transaction, the chief financial officer now owns 25,473 shares in the company, valued at approximately $2,929,395.
+In related news, CAO Leslie K. Nagy sold 392 shares of Waste Management stock in a transaction dated Friday, February 19th.
+The stock was sold at an average price of $111.33, for a total value of $43,641.36.
+Following the completion of the sale, the chief accounting officer now owns 4,891 shares of the company’s stock, valued at approximately $544,515.03.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, Director Frank M. Clark sold 301 shares of Waste Management stock in a transaction dated Thursday, January 21st.
+The stock was sold at an average price of $114.14, for a total value of $34,356.14.
+Following the completion of the sale, the director now directly owns 33,004 shares of the company’s stock, valued at approximately $3,767,076.56.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 31,683 shares of company stock valued at $3,765,485 over the last 90 days.
-Corporate insiders own 0.16% of the company’s stock.
+In the last three months, insiders sold 31,683 shares of company stock valued at $3,765,485.
+0.16% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Childress Capital Advisors LLC bought a new stake in Waste Management in the 4th quarter valued at approximately $26,000.
-Annapolis Financial Services LLC bought a new stake in shares of Waste Management during the 4th quarter worth approximately $27,000.
-Oder Investment Management LLC bought a new stake in shares of Waste Management during the 4th quarter worth approximately $28,000.
-RWM Asset Management LLC bought a new stake in shares of Waste Management during the 4th quarter worth approximately $29,000.
-Finally, Hoover Financial Advisors Inc. bought a new stake in shares of Waste Management during the 4th quarter worth approximately $30,000.
-Hedge funds and other institutional investors own 71.42% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of WM.
+First Personal Financial Services boosted its position in shares of Waste Management by 2.7% during the 4th quarter.
+First Personal Financial Services now owns 61,164 shares of the business services provider’s stock valued at $7,213,000 after acquiring an additional 1,599 shares during the last quarter.
+Jensen Investment Management Inc. boosted its position in shares of Waste Management by 31.3% during the 4th quarter.
+Jensen Investment Management Inc. now owns 1,294,094 shares of the business services provider’s stock valued at $152,613,000 after acquiring an additional 308,264 shares during the last quarter.
+Hedeker Wealth LLC boosted its position in shares of Waste Management by 5.3% during the 4th quarter.
+Hedeker Wealth LLC now owns 18,716 shares of the business services provider’s stock valued at $2,207,000 after acquiring an additional 941 shares during the last quarter.
+Assenagon Asset Management S.A. boosted its position in shares of Waste Management by 32.6% during the 4th quarter.
+Assenagon Asset Management S.A. now owns 54,980 shares of the business services provider’s stock valued at $6,484,000 after acquiring an additional 13,503 shares during the last quarter.
+Finally, Van ECK Associates Corp boosted its position in shares of Waste Management by 19.4% during the 4th quarter.
+Van ECK Associates Corp now owns 32,569 shares of the business services provider’s stock valued at $3,841,000 after acquiring an additional 5,282 shares during the last quarter.
+Institutional investors and hedge funds own 71.42% of the company’s stock.

 Waste Management Company Profile